-lan resided in Alice Springs for 40 years prior to relocating to the Adelaide Hills town of Mount Barker in December 2013.
+Ian resided in Alice Springs for 40 years prior to relocating to the Adelaide Hills town of Mount Barker in December 2013.
 First becoming involved with the Alice Springs Prostate Cancer Support Group, when diagnosed with Prostate Cancer in 2009.
+Ian was Chairman of PCFA's National Support and Community Outreach Committee.